Goldorion/Fabric-Generator-MCreator/README.md

 - Advancements (Mostly complete, procedure triggered advancements don't work)

-- Block (Only basic blocks can be made with some parameters.
-Render types and World generation don't work.)
+- ~~Block (Only basic blocks can be made with some parameters.
+Render types and World generation don't work.)~~ CURRENTLY BROKEN AS OF 0.4.0!

-- Food (Mostly complete, few parameters don´t work)
+- Food (Mostly complete, a few parameters don´t work)

 - Fuel (Complete)

-- Tools (Pickaxe, Axe, Shovel, Hoe and Sword)
+- ~~Tools (Pickaxe, Axe, Shovel, Hoe and Sword)~~ CURRENTLY BROKEN AS OF 0.4.0!

 ## Downloads/Install Instructions

-[Downloads can be found on the Release page (https://github.com/Goldorion/MCreatorFabricGenerator/releases) tab.
+Downloads can be found on the [release page](https://github.com/Goldorion/MCreatorFabricGenerator/releases).

-How to install: Launch MCreator -> Open preferences -> Manage plugins -> Load Plugin -> Find your downloaded zip file -> **Restart MCreator**.
+Install like any other plugin: Launch MCreator -> Open preferences -> Manage plugins -> Load Plugin -> Find your downloaded zip file -> **Restart MCreator**.

 ## Important Information
--If you have created a workspace with an version older than 0.4.0, you need to create a new one since the workspace format has been changed.
+- If you have created a workspace with a version older than 0.4.0, you need to create a new one since the workspace format has been changed.

--To use the plugin, you need to have at least the second MCreator 2020.3 snapshots or newer.
+- To use the plugin, you need to have at least the second MCreator 2020.3 snapshots or newer.

--When you create a new workspace, you need to go to the Fabric Generator, and select Minecraft Fabric for 1.15.2 (0.8.2+build.194)
+- When you create a new workspace, you need to go to the Fabric Generator, and select Minecraft Fabric for 1.15.2 (0.8.2+build.194)

--Always back up your workspace before updating to a newer version of the plugin.
+- Always back up your workspace before updating to a newer version of the plugin.
 ## Credits/License

-Lead Dev- Goldorion
+Lead Dev - Goldorion

-Contributors- Klemen, crispy_chips1234
+Contributors - Klemen, crispy_chips1234

-Testers- Blackout, crispy_chips1234.
+Testers - Blackout, crispy_chips1234.
 AG_Espace, TheLuxure

-Code and binaries licensed under Apache 2.0.
+Code and binaries licensed under Apache 2.0. ~~Have fun.~~